ramonbouckaert/countback/README.md

 to feedback and suggestions about how to improve my code to run more accurate preference distributions.

 The tool is written in Kotlin and contains classes and methods for performing preference distributions and countbacks.
-It also has a web server with endpoints that allow for API calls to perform these counts.
+This logic is built into a web worker that does the expensive computation in a browser.
 The counting logic was initially ported from [liamblake/hcvote](https://github.com/liamblake/hcvote) but has been heavily modified.

 I've also included a simple web client bootstrapped using [facebook/create-react-app](https://github.com/facebook/create-react-app)